Colorado State Rams football

-The Colorado State Rams football program represents Colorado State University and is a member of the NCAA Division I Football Bowl Subdivision and the Mountain West Conference.
+The Colorado State Rams football program represents Colorado State University and is a member of the NCAA Division I Football Bowl Subdivision and the Pac-12 Conference.
 The Rams have long-standing rivalries with Colorado, Wyoming, and Air Force.
-The team is currently led by interim head coach and defensive coordinator Tyson Summers, who was named interim head coach after Jay Norvell was fired on October 19, 2025.
+The team is currently led by head coach Jim Mora since he was hired on November 26, 2025.

 The Rams have played their home games at Canvas Stadium since 2017.
 Previously, the team played 49 seasons (1968–2016) at Sonny Lubick Field at Hughes Stadium.
 The first game at Canvas Stadium (known as Colorado State Stadium for the 2017 season only) was played on August 26, 2017, when the Rams defeated the Oregon State Beavers 58–27.